YasirKhan1811/Artificial-Intelligence_Notes/unsupervised_learning/PCA.md

 **PCA use cases:**
 - Dimensionality reduction, used when multiple features are highly correlated.
+If multiple features are highly correlated (e.g., height and weight), PCA combines them into fewer components with minimal information loss.
 - Anomaly detection, to identify unusual data points (outliers).
-- Noise Cancellation, In image processing, PCA can reduce noise in pictures while preserving the important visual information.
+- Noise Reduction: In image processing, PCA can reduce noise in pictures while preserving important visual information.
-- Decorrelation
+- Decorrelation: In financial data, where stock prices are often correlated, PCA can create independent components, making it easier for algorithms to model the data.

 **What are redundant features?**
 When two or more features are highly correlated, they contain similar information.
 This overlap means that one feature can be predicted from the other with little error.
 _Example:_ In a dataset with both "height" and "arm span" of individuals, these two features might be highly correlated because taller individuals typically have larger arm spans.
-Including both doesn't add much new information.
+Including both doesn't add much new information and also contributes to high computational costs.

 **Why Redundancy is a Problem?**
 - Inefficiency: More features increase computational cost and complexity without adding new information.